-Unsurprisingly, our findings show that the number of major shocks supply chain teams must contend with has increased as well.
-On average, executives said their organizations were impacted by three significant risk events, including cyber-attacks and political instability, during the past 12 months, while 19% said it was more than five.
+Unsurprisingly, our findings show that the number of major shocks that IT security teams must contend with has increased as well.
+On average, CISOs and IT leaders said their organizations were impacted by three significant risk events, including cyber-attacks and political instability, during the past 12 months, while 21% said it was more than five.

-This demonstrates the importance not only of having resources and processes in place to respond to such disruptions, but also proactive risk planning, assessment, mitigation and monitoring strategies.
+This demonstrates the importance not only of having resources and processes in place to respond to such disruptions - but also proactive supplier risk planning, assessment, mitigation and monitoring strategies.